lvthong312/StoryApp/README.md

 ```

 ## Server - NodeJS
-Go to the Server folder path:
+Go to the StoryApp/Server folder path:

 ```sh